North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Ruby is about to be dried off for calving in late April, so we sent a milk sample to the lab to test for Bovine Leukosis Virus/BVD/Johnes.
 She's three months away from being three years old.
 Being over two, and born into our herd (in Kansas prior to relocating to Idaho), makes Ruby a very good candidate for proof of a clean herd.
 These diseases are highly contagious, so by spot testing older cows in the herd it's safe to say OUR HERD IS CLEAN.
 We've spoken with several veterinarians in Idaho and Kansas, including at KSU College of Veteranary Medicine, and we've been reassured over and over that this is a safe practice for judging overall herd health.

-AJCA registered Jersey Brook on North Woods Homestead
+AJCA registered Jersey Brook on North Woods Homestead, North Idaho Mini Jerseys, A2A2MiniJerseys.com

 Brook

-Brook was being tested for pregnancy so we tested her blood against BLV/BVD/Johnes too.
-She's 15 months old and was born into our herd here in Idaho.
+Brook was being tested for pregnancy so it was easy to also test her for BLV, BVD, and Johnes.
+She's 15 months old and was born into our herd in North Idaho.

 Cows and heifers currently in our herd that have tested clean: